|

 of the Kingdom of God on Earth — as collectively binding ideals."

 Habermas was not endorsing religion and condemning reason.
-He risked serious
+What is missing

 is the unity of a world reconciled with itself, a world that is rational not